 For kicking, I believe that precise foot to ball contact is THE most critical fundamental aspect you must consistently achieve to ensure further and straighter kickers.
 Improving your leg speed will also help you to start adding distance to your kicks, immediately (as long as you stay consistent with foot to ball contact and don’t swing so fast that you become inaccurate with your foot to ball contact).

 The Spalding J5V Advance (not silver or gold) is the exact football that we have used at our camps for several years.
 Thanks to our recent partnership with Under Armour in 2016, we now use Under Armour 695XT footballs at all our camps.
 Purchase (5) or more footballs for a very favorable unadvertised price (use code ‘UABULK‘ at checkout).
 Wilson is probably the largest football manufacturer and their Wilson 1001 football is also a nice ‘fat’ football.
 I do not like Wilson’s 1005 or GST series (the 1005 is too narrow and the GST is way too hard of leather and difficult to break in).
 I do however recommend the Wilson GST Composite football for rainy/wet HS or College practices as it is more water resistant and you won’t ruin your kicking footballs.
 They are very affordable at Academy Sports & Outdoors.
 We use the Under Armour 495 composite football for rainy lessons and camps.
 And of course, if you are working toward playing professionally, the gold standard is the Wilson ‘Duke’ NFL Football.

-High Quality kicking footballs are not cheap.
+High-Quality kicking footballs are not cheap.
 Typically (as of 2016) you can expect to pay between $80-$100 for a genuine leather football such as the Under Armour 695XT or the Spalding J5V Football.
 If you use our special discount code ‘UABULK‘ at checkout on KickingWorld.com/shop, you will save quite a bit of money when purchasing the Under Armour ball from us!